Combating Cancer: The Potential And Promise of CD47 for Breast Cancer and Beyond

 According to the American Cancer Society’s “Cancer Facts and Figures 2014” approximately 13.7 million Americans with a history of cancer were alive on January 1st, 2012.
 What’s more, the American Cancer Society predicts that there will be an additional 1.7 million new cases of cancer in 2014 – so, chances are either you have been diagnosed with cancer or are close to someone who has.
 Emerging cancer treatment research may have found a very promising drug target that can be used to effectively combat nearly every type of cancer.
 The results were published by Stephen B. Willingham, et al, of the Institute for Stem Cell Biology and Regenerative Medicine in the April 2012 issue of Proceedings of the National Academy of Sciences of the United States of America (PNAS)

 Terminology is arguably the hardest part of oncology (er, the study of cancer).
 If you have a grasp on the language being used, it’s easy to keep up.
 If you don’t have an understanding of the vocab, though, conversation is about as easy as sending telegrams using cans of alphabet soup.
-So before getting to the greatness of the research at hand, it is necessary to go through a quick crash-course of terms, beginning with the most important of which: cancer.
+So before getting to the greatness of the preclinical research services at hand, it is necessary to go through a quick crash course of terms, beginning with the most important of which: cancer.

 The term cancer is one that is often misused or over-applied.
 Cancer as defined by Mosby’s Medical Dictionary, 8th Edition, is a “neoplasm [tumor] characterized by the uncontrolled growth of cells that tend to invade surrounding tissue and to metastasize to distant body sites.”
 The definition makes it sound much more complicated than it really is.
 Cancer is simply the unregulated growth of a tumor.
 Growth in biological terms means the increase in the number of cells, while a neoplasm or tumor is any abnormal growth of new tissue.
 A tumor can be of any size from two cells to two million cells.
 A tumor can be non-disease causing or pathologic.
 A tumor can stay in one spot or metastasize.
 A tumor can be classified in many ways, but it is cancer when its growth is not controlled by the immune system.